sarkershantonu/sarkershantonu.github.io/_posts/2020/2020-07-28-maven-jmeter.md

 ---
 layout: post
 title: Jmeter with maven
-date: "2013-07-28 05:02"
+date: "2020-08-28 05:02"
 tags: [jmeter,ci-cd]
-permalink: /2012/07/28/maven-jmeter/
+permalink: /2020/08/28/maven-jmeter/
 gh-repo: sarkershantonu/sarkershantonu.github.io
 excerpt: "Blog on Jmeter"
 gh-badge: [star,follow]
 comments: true
 ---
-[DRAFT]
-In this article we are going to see how can we perform Jmeter testing using maven, so that we can use this in CI/CD.
+In this article we are going to see how can we perform Jmeter testing using maven, so that we can use this in **CI/CD**.

 ## What is Jmeter?
 Jmeter is a performance testing tool which can be integrated with CI/CD.